saveyak/jupyter-apis-homework/README.md

 * How to create a list of endpoints from an API and loop through them to get information on a large group of subjects
 * How to test my code on just the first two or three results so that I don't waste time grabbing huge amounts of information with bad code

-# Something you found challenging
+# Some things I found challenging

 * I found it annoying that after I finished my Notebook, I had to go back and manually edit out all the times that I had put my API key in the endpoint.
 I realized later that I could create an object called api_key, then create all my endpoints by concatenating strings with api_key, instead of actually typing out the key.
 This meant that at the end I only had to change one object.